sumeet/sumeet.me/resume.md

 and text editors can make me feel I'm like the character Neo from the Matrix, if I really pay attention closely I find them cumbersome to use.
 I accumulated a lot of ideas about editor UIs, and set off to make a graphical programming interface that retains some of that Vim hacker feeling.
+I think it's possible to for an org to be 10 or 100x more productive with the same number of people with the right tools.

 It is a massive undertaking, so I've been taking on some commercial work as a way to stay connected to real-world development.

 #### *Freelance work*
 + High performance cryptocurrency related Rust code
 + Mentoring both college students learning the basics of programming and industry professionals trying to learn new tools

-#### *Purely personal projects*
+#### *Personal projects*
 + Utility to use iPad as an external display from Linux, development live streamed on Twitch.tv
 + A cross-platform multi-system clipboard sharing tool